 Not all sliding mirror closet doors are created equal.
-For example, our new home is equipped with these sliding doors pictured above.
-While they're not awful, we definitely want to revamp them (or take them out altogether).
-Our 5 ideas for dealing with sliding mirror closet doors (and don't forget to weigh in with your suggestions after the jump)!
+For example, our new home is equipped with mirrored sliding doors, and while they’re not awful, we definitely want to revamp them (or take them out altogether).
+Our 5 ideas for dealing with sliding mirror closet doors (and don’t forget to weigh in with your suggestions).

-- Apply vinyl decals like these or these to detract from the look of mirrored closet doors.
+- Apply vinyl decals like these or these to distract from the look of mirrored closet doors.

 - Privacy film or spray can give the mirrors an entirely different sheen and look.
 You can even create a design like Abby did here.